Java and AI: Platform evolution or ecosystem extinction?

 First, AI tools are (nearly) always out of date.

-Most AI models don’t know about the latest versions of frameworks like Spring Boot or Jakarta EE.
-They’ll offer working solutions, but often using deprecated libraries, outdated idioms, or insecure defaults.
-(And when technologies like Spring Security evolve significantly, that’s a problem!
-You want state-of-the-art.)
+Most AI models don’t know about the latest versions of frameworks including Spring Boot or Jakarta EE.
+They’ll offer working solutions, but often use deprecated libraries, outdated idioms or insecure defaults.
+That’s a problem when dealing with technologies such as Spring Security that evolve significantly — you want state-of-the-art.

 Bad inputs lead to bad outputs

-AIs inherit this weakness and amplify it.
-You get bad code not because the AI is flawed, but because the inputs are.
+AI agents not only inherit this weakness, they amplify it.
+You get bad code not because the AI is flawed, but because the inputs are flawed.
 The result is a false sense of productivity: code that compiles, maybe even runs, but isn’t right.
-And since the AI can lead you down a rabbit hole of an almost-working solution, it can end up wasting more time than it saves.
+AI can lead you down a rabbit hole of an almost-working solution, and end up wasting more time than it saves.

 Java libraries and frameworks

 This is where Java’s ecosystem still shines.
-The tools and libraries it offers are not only robust but also battle-tested.
-When an AI writes Java code, it’s often drawing from proven patterns.
+Its tools and libraries are not only robust but also battle-tested.
+When an AI agent writes Java code, it often draws from proven patterns.
 That’s not always true for newer or more niche languages.
-(Watching an AI attempt to generate good Rust code is amusing, for example—and Rust is hardly “niche.”)
+Watching an AI attempt to generate good Rust code is amusing, for example, and Rust is hardly niche.

-In that sense, the AI doesn’t flatten the field—it elevates Java’s ecosystem even further.
+In that sense, the AI doesn’t flatten the field, it further elevates Java’s ecosystem.
 It enables more people to access it faster and with fewer barriers, while still relying on the deep knowledge embedded in the platform.

 The Java platform still matters